 Restrictions applying to the reuse of third-party data?

-If some data cannot be shared in case of concern due to commercial and patenting issues you should contact the PACTT and explain their specific constraints (see above).
+If you cannot share some data because of concern due to commercial and patenting issues, you should contact the PACTT and explain the specific constraints (see above).

 3 Data storage and preservation